 Average Weather in Marlinton West Virginia, United States

-In Marlinton, the summers are warm, the winters are short and very cold, and it is partly cloudy year round.
+In Marlinton, the summers are warm, the winters are very cold, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 22°F to 79°F and is rarely below 6°F or above 85°F.

 Based on the tourism score, the best time of year to visit Marlinton for warm-weather activities is from mid June to mid September.

 The warm season lasts for 3.8 months, from May 24 to September 19, with an average daily high temperature above 71°F. The hottest day of the year is July 20, with an average high of 79°F and low of 62°F.

 The cold season lasts for 3.0 months, from December 2 to March 2, with an average daily high temperature below 46°F. The coldest day of the year is January 29, with an average low of 22°F and high of 38°F.